fgimian/campies/README.md

 ## Introduction

-This little script was inspired by [brigadier](https://github.com/timsutton/brigadier) but attempts to be a cleaner and is a far simpler implementation.
+Campies determines your Mac model and downloads the appropriate BootCamp package for you.
+It was inspired by [brigadier](https://github.com/timsutton/brigadier) but attempts to be a cleaner and is a far simpler implementation.

 ## Quick Start